Murder of Gabriel Cruz: Search operation

-Alleged perpetrator
+Perpetrator

-Ana Julia Quezada, the alleged perpetrator of Cruz' murder, was the romantic partner of his father, Ángel David Cruz.
+Ana Julia Quezada was the romantic partner of Gabriel Cruz's father, Ángel David Cruz.
 Originally from the Dominican Republic, Quezada emigrated to Spain with her daughter, Ridelca Josefina Gil Quezada, in 1995.

 The following year Ridelca, aged 4, fell through a seventh-floor window at her mother's residence in Burgos.
-The incident was ruled an accidental death, but authorities announced that it would be reinvestigated after Cruz' murder.
+The incident was ruled an accidental death, but authorities announced that it would be reinvestigated after Gabriel Cruz's murder.